Stories Still Need to Make Sense: Does Star Wars?

 Stories Still Matter: Does Star Wars?

 With the recent release of the film The Rise of Skywalker, which concludes the entire nine-episode Star Wars Skywalker Saga and the three-episode sequel trilogy, I am reminded once again just how divisive movies have become.
 Back when movies first came out, they were simply a novelty; you were lucky to even see one.
 Then, when theaters became more wide-spread and slightly more affordable, movies became a form of entertainment.
-Now, with the ubiquitousness of smartphones, the internet, and streaming, movies have become a form of escapism, an alternate reality for some people.
+Now, with the ubiquitous nature of smartphones, the internet, and streaming, movies have become a form of escapism, an alternate reality for some people.
 Perhaps it is this that makes people so protective of their favorite film or television series or sagas, defending them against any and all who might seek to "belittle" or "slander" their source of obsession.

 Of course, throughout the rest of this blog article, I use the work "film" to refer to the entire art form, no matter the format (digital, actual film) or the place (television, cinema, home release).